dalerog/Klory/README.md

 - sound

 I really wanted the per key LEDs and partially decided on a wired solution to get the LEDs.
 However, after the initial excitment of having LEDs on the
-Planck, I decided that it didn't have a lot of value.
+Planck, I decided that it didn't have a lot of value and I could't even see them at work.
 I also wasn't sure which LEDs to order.